tldr-pages/tldr/pages/linux/torsocks.md

 # torsocks

-> Use an external application through the Tor network
+> Use an external application through the Tor network.
 > More information: <https://github.com/dgoulet/torsocks>.

-- Run a command using Tor
+- Run a command using Tor:

 `torsocks {{command}}`